nephashi/RandomPairwiseShapeletsForest/README.md

   bibsource = {dblp computer science bibliography, https://dblp.org}
 }
 ```
+Please cite our paper if this code is useful to you.

 ## Acknowledgement
 This implementation is based on paper: Ensembles of Randomized Time Series Shapelets Provide Improved Accuracy while Reducing Computational Costs, Raza et al. 2017.
 Thanks for their strong baseline.